Gharib Amzine

+Playing career

 Amzine made over 200 competitive appearances for Troyes, making him the club's most capped player as of March 2008.

 Whilst at Strasbourg, Amzine played in the 2001 Coupe de France Final in which they beat Amiens SC on penalties.

-Born in France, Amzine played for the Morocco national football team and was a participant at the 1998 FIFA World Cup.
+Born in France, Amzine played for the Morocco national team and was a participant at the 1998 FIFA World Cup.

-He is managing Mulhouse since 2013.

-International career
+Managerial career

-International goals
+Amzine managied Mulhouse from 2013 to 2015.